durimkryeziu/family-tree-xml-parser/README.md

 XML documents can be sent to the application in two ways:

-:one: Via HTTP POST requests: `http://localhost:8080/documents` with _Content-Type: application/xml_
+:point_right: Via HTTP POST requests: `http://localhost:8080/documents` with _Content-Type: application/xml_

-:two: By placing the files to a predefined directory (the application checks this directory in a regular interval, e.g. every 30 seconds).
+:point_right: By placing the files to a predefined directory (the application checks this directory in a regular interval, e.g. every 30 seconds).

 ## Installation